-It is my strong wish that no one does poorly on the exam because of timemanagement problems.
+It is my strong wish that no one does poorly on the exam because of time-management problems.
 So please stay aware of the time, and keep yourself on track.

-6. MULTIPLE-CHOICE: FORMAT, SCORING, AND STUDY MATERIALS
+6. MULTIPLE CHOICE: FORMAT, SCORING, AND STUDY MATERIALS

-The multiple-choice portion of the exam will be similar in format to my past multiple-choice exams and to the midterm quiz you took.
+The multiple-choice portion of the exam will be similar in format to my past multiple-choice exams and to the practice exam.
 It will look very familiar.

 Each multiple-choice question will be worth one point.
-The exception would be if I included one or more "pre-test" questions (Syllabus § 10-2(a)(5)) or if I end up throwing out a question because of error or irregularity.
+The exception would be if I end up throwing out a question because of error or irregularity.
 In such a case, the affected question would be worth no points.